In commodity pricing, silence and secrecy not limited to oil

 Iron ore is priced via spot benchmarks published by Platts and Metal Bulletin.
 The data providers calculate daily prices based on collected spot transactions for imports, mostly in China.

-Thomson Reuters (TRI.TO), parent of Reuters news, competes with Platts and Metal Bulletin in providing news and data to various commodity markets, including oil and iron ore.
+Thomson Reuters, parent of Reuters news, competes with Platts and Metal Bulletin in providing news and data to various commodity markets, including oil and iron ore.

 Spot trades make up about 15-20 percent of the 1-billion-tonne-plus volume of sea-borne iron ore traded globally a year.